Ellis8462/Gym-website/README.md

 - The page the user is on will be shown on the navbar and will have a higher font weight compared to the other pages.

-- When hovering over other nav links, it will show a colour of purple with a transition of 0.8s and a slight shadow on the text.
+- When hovering over other nav links, it will show a light purple with a transition of 0.8s and a slight shadow on the text.

 - On phones and tablets the navbar links can be accessed when you press the toggle button on the far right side of the navbar.